curthenrichs/curthenrichs.github.io/static/media/ResearchCareer.338ba0e7.md

 ## Authr and CoFrame Projects

 Authr focused on building an authoring environment for human-robot work.
 CoFrame was designed as a training environment for cobot operators.
+Both are documented further in the *Notable Projects* section.

 ## ONET Project

 For this project I worked with several colleagues outside of the lab (in Human Factors and Optimization) to investigate cobot effectiveness when deployed on a variety of manual work activities; contributing robot capability analysis as inputs into our allocation algorithm.
-We performed this study during COVID, using a pre-existing dataset of human work from ONET.
+We performed this study during COVID lockdown, using a pre-existing dataset of human work from ONET.

 My contribution was on rating collaborative robot capability (using a decision flowchart designed by a colleague and I).
 These ratings were derived from a significant literature review into collaborative robots at the current state-of-industry.